|

 industries situated along them are switched - by

 using so-called car spots.
-As railroads merged and lost their local
+As railroads

-foothold, names or random numbers given to tracks
+random numbers given to tracks serving customers

-serving customers became incomprehensible to a
+became incomprehensible to a centralized dispatch

-centralized dispatch structure.
+structure.

-Parallel to the introduction of
+Parallel to

-drew up industry schematic maps for their road
+1960s, US railroads drew up industry schematic

-crews.
-They list industry information such as
+maps for their road crews.
+They list industry

-unloading/loading for a specific customer, the
+cars for unloading/loading for a specific

-track capacities, and other pertinent
+customer, the track capacities, and other

-information, all in a consistent format.
+pertinent information, all in a consistent

 Different US railroads use(d)